-- 4. Use a chip puller to remove the old chip, or insert a small screwdriver between the bottom of the chip and the socket and carefully pry the chip from the board.
-Put the chip aside. - 5.
+- 4. Use a chip puller to remove the old chips, or insert a small screwdriver between the bottom of the chips and their sockets and carefully pry the chips from the board.
+Put the chips aside. - 5.
 Making sure you are grounded, open the package containing the new firmware chips, and, one at a time, remove the chips from their holders.